Molecular Formula: C14H24N6O4

 In conclusion, GHK-Cu exhibits minimal side effects, low oral bioavailability and excellent subcutaneous bioavailability in mice.
 However, per kg dosage in mice does not match up to humans.
 Buy GHK-Cu peptide from Biotech Peptides, confined to educational and scientific research only, and not for human use.

-Only buy GHK-Cu peptide online, if you are a licensed researcher.
+Buy GHK-Cu peptide online, only if you are a licensed researcher.